Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 - Emotional dependency
 - Obsessive jealousy

-### Spectrum of Unhealthy Behaviors
+### Unhealthy Behaviors - The Spectrum of Codependent Tendencies

-#### Mild
+#### Mild - Early Signs of Codependency

 - Over-involvement in others' problems, neglecting personal needs
 - Subtle manipulation to gain appreciation or validation
 - Feeling slighted or unappreciated when help is not acknowledged

-#### Moderate
+#### Moderate - Escalating Emotional Dependency

 - Developing an intense need to be indispensable to others
 - Resentment when others do not follow their advice
 - Emotional volatility when feeling unappreciated or rejected

-#### Severe
+#### Severe - Manipulative and Obsessive Behaviors

 - Engaging in coercive or controlling behaviors to maintain relationships
 - Intense jealousy leading to obsessive thoughts or actions
 - Blurring boundaries between caring and manipulation
 - Extreme emotional outbursts when feeling overlooked

-### Unhealthy Spirals: Examples
+### Unhealthy Spirals: Case Studies in Codependency and Manipulation

-1. Liam, a healthcare professional, starts emotionally bonding with his patients:
+1. Liam, a healthcare professional, develops unhealthy emotional attachments:

 - Initially, he offers more help than necessary, hoping to be appreciated
 - Resentment grows when patients don't follow his advice
 - He begins to exert more control, blurring the lines between care and manipulation
 - His behavior becomes increasingly coercive, leading to emotional turmoil and professional conflicts

-2. Emma, deeply invested in her friendship with Alice, becomes jealous:
+2. Emma, exhibiting signs of obsessive attachment:

-- She tries to outdo other friends to secure her place as Alice’s "best" friend
+- She tries to outdo other friends to secure her place as Alice's "best" friend
-- Her behavior escalates into obsessing over Alice’s interactions with others
+- Her behavior escalates into obsessing over Alice's interactions with others
 - This obsession eventually turns into stalking, as Emma tries to maintain her perceived importance in Alice's life
 - The relationship deteriorates, leading to isolation and intense emotional distress

-### Negative Coping Mechanisms
+### Negative Coping Mechanisms - The Helper's Maladaptive Strategies

 Type 2s may engage in various unhealthy coping strategies: